BassinatorTech/FnF-AI/README.md

 > sentdex's channel: https://www.youtube.com/@sentdex
 >
 > ClarityCoders' channel: https://www.youtube.com/@ClarityCoders
->
-> **FYI, week 6 does work, but I haven't uploaded it up to YouTube yet.
-I'll delete this sentence when it is uploaded.**

 ## How it works
 It works by having four reference points on a 1920x1500 image (1920x1500 because it won't allow anything over 1080): ![Screenshot (67)](https://user-images.githubusercontent.com/109166734/224595841-63ef9835-e16a-4da9-92fb-193a810322e3.png)